What are interrogatories?

 The defendant’s auto accident attorney may also ask personal questions about your medical history, physical health and prior medical treatment.
 One of the reasons for this is to try to uncover previous injuries or medical problems affecting the parts of the body for which you are claiming injury and establish a basis for defending the case by claiming that your injuries were “pre-existing”.
 The defendant’s car accident lawyer also often ask about whether you have made prior injury claims, been involved in other lawsuits and other matters.

-Your automobile accident lawyer can also send interrogatories to the attorney for the insurance company or driver responsible for causing your car accident.
+Your automobile accident lawyer can also send interrogatories to the insurance company or driver responsible for causing your car accident.
 Some of the information your attorney might request in interrogatories from the at-fault driver may be somewhat similar to what they are asking from you.
 For example car accident attorneys representing injured people commonly request information about the identity of and other personal information regarding the responsible driver and the defendant’s version of how the collision occurred.
 Information about information obtained in the insurance company’s investigation of the case, like the identity of witnesses, witness statements, photographs of physical damage to the vehicles and the accident scene are also areas commonly asked about.
 Questions about the responsible driver’s prior history of crashes, traffic tickets and criminal history are other areas often inquired about.
 This is just a partial list of subjects which interrogatories in a car crash case may be used to request information about.

 Can you object to interrogatories?